 An employee assistance programme (EAP) is a confidential counselling service that can support employees with a range of personal and work-related issues.

-If you’re looking for expert business mental health training, we can help.
-We offer a range of Business Mental Health Training courses, which can equip you and your team with the skills and knowledge you need to support employees who may be struggling with their mental health.
+If you’re looking for expert Mental Health First Aid training, we can help.
+We offer a range of Mental Health First Aid Training courses.
+Our MHFA Courses can equip you and your team with the skills you need to support employees who may be struggling with their mental health.

-For more information, get in touch with us today.
+For more information, get in touch with Great Minds At Work today.